 Holden was until recently the Australian arm of General Motors, widely considered a national icon.
-In 2012, it celebrated the 65th anniversary of the development of the first all-Australian car, the Commodore sedan, a long-established champion which was the country's top-selling passenger car until 2011.
-However times change, and although Holden has remained one of Australia's best-known brands, it lost its position as the country's leading manufacturer in 2003 to Toyota.
-Despite three years of growth across the industry as a whole between 2015 and 2017, Holden has continued to lose share, slipping to 4th place in 2017, and then 6th for 2018 and finally down to 10th place in 2019.
-Volumes plunged by 29% in the latter year to just 43k units, the lowest figure for at least 50 years.
+In 2017, it celebrated the 70th anniversary of the development of the first all-Australian car, the Commodore sedan, a long-established champion which was for years the country's top-selling passenger car.
+However times change, and although Holden remained one of Australia's best-known brands, it lost its position as the country's leading manufacturer in 2003 to Toyota.
+Despite three years of growth across the industry as a whole between 2015 and 2017, Holden continued to lose share, slipping to 4th place in 2017, and then 6th for 2018 and finally down to 10th place in 2019.
+Volumes plunged by 29% in the latter year to just 43k units, the lowest figure for at least five decades.
 At the end of 2017, in a move that was greeted with shock by many Australians, the company brought to an end 70 years of local automobile manufacturing with the closure of its remaining factory, and the last ever Australian-made Commodore.
-All vehicles are now imported, mainly from GM Korea or from Europe.
-The current version of the Commodore is actually made in Europe by Opel, now a division of PSA.
-GM toyed for years with the idea of selling Opel before finally taking that step in 2017.
-Yet still it remained loyal to its Antipodean outpost.
-In 2019, rumours began to circulate that GM was in talks to transfer local control of the Holden brand to importer Inchcape, which also manages the Subaru, Peugeot and Citroen brands in Australia.
+After that, all vehicles were imported, mainly from GM Korea or from Europe.
+The most recent version of the Commodore was actually made in Europe by Opel, now a division of PSA.
+In 2019, following GM's withdrawal from several other unprofitable regional markets, rumours began to circulate that the group was in talks to transfer the Holden brand to importer Inchcape, which also manages the Subaru, Peugeot and Citroen brands in Australia.
 That story was denied by Holden, but clearly some solution was required for the brand's decline.
-The crunch finally came in 2020, when GM confirmed plans to suspend its remaining local operations in Australia & New Zealand by 2021.
-Former Toyota Australia chief Dave Buttner became chairman & managing director of Holden in 2018.
+The crunch finally came in 2020, when GM confirmed it would suspend its remaining local operations in Australia & New Zealand by 2021.
+Newly appointed managing director Kristian Aquilina was charged with overseeing the brand's closure.
+GM's plans to shutter Holden were almost immediately met with opposition from dealers, regulators and politicians, but a legal challenge to the compensation offered to dealers was unsuccessful.

 Which agencies handle advertising for Holden?
 Find out more from the Adbrands Account Assignments database.